Jackson is Made for Birding

-Birdwatching is one of America’s most popular pastimes, and for good reason: it’s affordable and can almost always be enjoyed year-round.
+Jackson county is the perfect place for bird watching, all year around.
 The Jackson area is home to hundreds of native bird species, and migratory patterns mean viewing opportunities are always changing.
-Whether you’re an expert packing a top-of-the-line spotting scope or a novice with no more than a pair of binoculars, Jackson’s widely inhabited forests, fields, marshes and lakes make it one plentiful paradise for birding.
+Jackson’s widely inhabited forests, fields, marshes and lakes make it one plentiful paradise for birding.

-First thing’s first.
-Let’s get you started with the bird-sighting checklist, a great starting point for any skill level.
 Grab your habitat map and try to spot a group of Sandhill Cranes at the 963-acre Haehnle Memorial Sanctuary, where they gather every autumn to migrate south.
 Some of the richest wildlife in Jackson resides within the Kate Palmer Sanctuary, containing 50-plus acres of Michigan Audubon Society-protected forest.
-Waterloo Recreation Area, the largest park in the lower peninsula, harbors 47 hiking trails and an encyclopedia of species within its massive reserve — over 20,000 acres worth!
+Enjoy the peace and tranquility of MacCready Reserve’s 6.5 miles of trails over 400 acres of diverse nature.

 By Bike or By Paddle

 You don't have to be on foot to check another bird off your list.
 The Falling Waters Trail lets birdwatchers explore different habitats by way of a lengthy paved bike trail, while our many scenic waterways offer unique birding vantage points by canoe or kayak.
-Jump on a mountain bike and blaze MacCready Reserve’s 6.5 miles of trails over 400 acres of diverse nature.
+Waterloo Recreation Area, the largest park in the lower peninsula, harbors 47 hiking trails for hiking or biking, and is home to an encyclopedia of species within its massive reserve — over 20,000 acres worth!

 Birds in All Directions